mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 If my energy levels are high, I can pretty much bulldoze through any todo list.
 Maximizing my energy levels is a super-simple process; in fact, I'll let ChatGPT summarize the steps for me 😃

 1. Get enough sleep: One of the most important things we can do to boost our energy levels is to get enough sleep.
-Aiming for 7-8 hours of sleep per night help our body recharge and feel refreshed.
+Aiming for 7-8 hours of sleep per night helps our body recharge and feel refreshed.
 Deep restorative sleep supercharges our batteries.

 2. Exercise regularly: Exercise is another key factor in maximizing our energy levels.
 Regular exercise can help improve our mood, boost our energy, and increase our overall fitness levels.